Buying life insurance online can be quick and convenient. Here are some things to bear in mind.

-- Some benefits of a life policy are not guaranteed.
+- Some benefits of a life policy may not be guaranteed.

-- Within the 14-day free-look period, you can cancel your policy, and get your premiums refunded to you, less the medical and other expenses which the insurance company has had to pay.
+- There is a 14-day free-look period where you can cancel your policy, and get your premiums refunded to you, less the medical and other expenses which the insurance company has had to pay.

 - You can request for an FA representative to tell you if the life policy you're considering is suitable for you, and explain the product features.